metamuffin/keks-meet/readme.md

 When changing code, use `make watch` to re-build things automatically as needed.
 (run `cargo install systemfd cargo-watch` if needed)

+The server's bind address can be controlled using the `BIND` environment variable.

 If you use this project or have any suggestions, please [contact me](https://metamuffin.org/contact)